 The South African English accent is just as internationally famous as the Australian English accent − neither has the posh tones of the 'mother tongue'.

 The Great Fish River of the Eastern Cape, in the early 19th century, was the turbulent eastern frontier of the Cape Colony.
-Beyond it were the Xhosa, resentful of having to compete for space.
+Beyond it were the Xhosa peoples, resentful of having to compete for space.

 In 1812, to stop incursions across the river, Lieutenant Colonel John Graham was instructed to establish a camp.
-He chose a spot in a valley of the Dwarsberge mountains in the Albany District.
+He chose a spot in a valley of the Dwarsberg mountains in the Albany District.

 The tented military camp there soon attracted frontier people keen for protection.
 But troubles intensified, culminating in the attack on what had come to be known as Grahamstown by the mystic Makana on 22 April 1819.

 They also brought with them their English beliefs, mainly rooted in the Anglican Church.
-With them came missionaries who worked among many of the tribes, often siding with their plight.
+With them came missionaries who worked among many of the indigenous peoples of South Africa, often siding with their plight.
 This led to upheavals, among these the Great Trek exodus from the Cape.

-The British introduced the first newspapers and played a large role in the country's development into an economic powerhouse.
+The British introduced the first newspapers and played a role in the country's development into an economic powerhouse.
 English is now spoken throughout the country and some of South Africa's finest literature − including the novels written by Nobel Prize winners Nadine Gordimer and JM Coetzee − is written in English.

-The most cataclysmic series of events involving the British in South Africa was when they went to war against the Boer Republics in 1899 in what was to be known as the South African (Anglo-Boer) War.
-There was great loss of life, not only of Boer and British numbers but also among the ranks of the indigenous Africans who supported either side.
+The most cataclysmic series of events involving the British in South Africa was when Britain went to war against the Boer Republics in 1899 in what was to be known as the South African (Anglo-Boer) War.
+There was great loss of life, not only of Boer and British, but also among the ranks of the indigenous Africans who supported either side.

-After 3 years of bitter fighting, the Treaty of Vereeniging was signed.
+After three years of bitter fighting, the Treaty of Vereeniging was signed.
 The Boer forces capitulated.

 To commemorate the arrival of the English, a living memorial, the 1820 Settlers Monument, was built overlooking Grahamstown in 1974.
 The annual National Arts Festival in Grahamstown, which initially celebrated the English language almost exclusively, has now become all inclusive.